-(INSPECTOR GENERAL) OFFICE OF INSPECT TOR GENERAL

-UNITED STATES PO

-December 14, 2022

-MEMORANDUM FOR: CARA M. GREENE VICE PRESIDENT, CONTROLLER

-Alan flackfullin

-FROM: Alan MacMullin

-Deputy Assistant Inspector General

-for Finance, Pricing, and Human Capital

-SUBJECT: Audit Report - Fiscal Year 2022 Selected Financial Activities and Accounting Records (Report Number 22-075-R23)

-U.S. Postal Service Wash results of our audit of selected financial activities and accounting records at hington, D.C.
-Headquarters; the Accounting Service Centers in Eagan, MN, ne St. Louis Accounting Service Center Satellite Office in San Mateo, CA, September 30, 2022.

-eration and courtesies provided by your staff.
-If you have any questions or on, please contact Lorie Nelson, Director, Finance, or me at 703-248-2100.
+OFFICE OF INSPECTOR GENERAL UNITED STATES POSTAL SERVICE December 4, 2023 MEMORANDUM FOR: CARA M. GREENE VICE PRESIDENT, CONTROLLER lan Mac Mulen FROM: Alan MacMullin Deputy Assistant Inspector General for Finance, Pricing, and Human Capital SUBJECT: Audit Report - Fiscal Year 2023 Selected Financial Activities and Accounting Records (Report Number 23-082-R24) This report presents the results of our audit of selected financial activities and accounting records at U.S. Postal Service Headquarters in Washington, DC; the Accounting Service Centers in Eagan, MN, and St. Louis, MO; and the St. Louis Accounting Service Center Satellite Office in San Mateo, CA, for the fiscal year ending September 30, 2023.
+We appreciate the cooperation and courtesies provided by your staff.
+If you have any questions or need additional information, please contact Christa Owens, Director, Finance, or me at 703-248-2100.

-Attachment

-cc: Postmaster General Corporate Audit Resp ponse Management